Asymptomatic Testing Site to be available in Troon next week

 Further advice and information on what support is available for people who need to self-isolate is available from nhsinform.scot.

-Lynne McNiven adds: "However, a test only tells us if we are positive at the point in time that we are being tested.
-It does not mean that we can stop following all of the rules and guidelines which are in place to protect all of us.
+Lisa Davidson adds: "A test only tells us if we are positive at the point in time that we are being tested.
+It does not mean that we can stop following the current rules and guidelines in place to protect all of us.

 "And make sure you get both doses of the COVID-19 vaccine when it is offered to you.
 Getting vaccinated is likely to be the most important thing you do this year."